CV

 Contact Me

-Direct message on Discord/Twitter is your best bet to reach me.
+Direct message on Discord is usually the best bet to reach me.
 I am terrible at responding to email.
 I will read yours, and then either reply right away, or between two days and two years later.

 I hold open office hours on a rotating schedule.
 If you would like to meet, please book an appointment to chat with me.